Urologic Emergencies

 Percutaneous nephrolithotomy (PNL)

 PNL can be helpful for people with larger kidney stones.
 You will be anesthetized for the procedure.
-We will start by making a small incision in your back or side.
-This incision allows us to examine your kidney with a tool called a nephroscope.
+A small incision will be made in your back or side.
+This incision allows doctors to examine your kidney with a tool called a nephroscope.
 Another instrument, which can break stones and remove them with suction, is passed through the nephroscope.

-After the procedure, we might leave a tube in your kidney (called a nephrostomy tube) for a day or two to allow urine to pass into a bag outside your body.
+After the procedure, you might have a tube in your kidney (called a nephrostomy tube) for a day or two to allow urine to pass into a bag outside your body.
 You might also have a temporary stent.

 In addition, we might order x-rays to make sure there are no residual kidney stones left.
 If any stones are found, they can be removed while you are still in the hospital.